Game Preview: Iowa Wild at Tucson Roadrunners

 TEAM NOTES

-FOUR OR MORE: Iowa fell to 7-4-1 when scoring three or more goals in Wednesday's loss at Ontario...
-The Wild have scored four goals once in the last eight games...
-Iowa is 3-0-0 when scoring four goals or more this season

-SPECIAL TEAMS STATS: Iowa went 2-for-4 on the power play on Wednesday...
-The Wild have converted on the power play in four of the last five contests...
-Iowa's power play is 6-for-16 (37.5%) over that span...
-Dylan Gambrell has assisted on four of the power-play goals
+SPECIAL TEAMS STATS: Iowa went 1-for-3 on the power play on Friday...
+The Wild have converted on the power play in five of the last six contests...
+Iowa's power play is 7-for-19 (36.8%) over that span

+EXTRA HOCKEY: Iowa has lost the last two games that have required overtime or a shootout following a three-game win streak in overtime and shootout games

+THREE OR FEWER: Iowa has scored three goals or fewer in eight of the last nine games...
+The Wild are 7-22-2-1 when scoring three goals or fewer this season...
+Friday's game marked the second time this season Iowa has earned a point when scoring one goal

-GOALTENDING DUEL: Iowa's goaltenders have allowed 10 goals over the last three games following a three-game stretch in which they allowed just two goals...
-Opposing goaltenders have allowed 10 goals over the last six contests...
-Opposing goaltenders have played 10 games in a row without making 30 saves
+OPPOSING NETMINDERS: Opposing goaltenders have allowed 11 goals over the last seven contests...
+Opposing goaltenders have played 11 games in a row without making 30 saves

 LEAGUE RANKINGS